finbourne/lusid-sdk-python/sdk/docs/ComplianceGenericApi.md

 # **delete_compliance_rule2**
 > DeletedEntityResponse delete_compliance_rule2(scope, code)

-[EARLY ACCESS] DeleteComplianceRule2: Get compliance rule.
+[EARLY ACCESS] DeleteComplianceRule2: Delete compliance rule.

-PLEASE NOTE: loopback EarlyAccess endpoint for discussion only.
+Use this endpoint to delete a compliance rule.
+The rule will be recoverable for asat times earlier than the  delete time, but will otherwise appear to have never existed.

 ### Example